 Manufacturing and Assembling

 Under vertical integration, a company needs to create almost everything on its own.
 However, under horizontal integration, a company uses components from outside vendors.
 Thus, its primary goal is to assemble these components to come up with a final product.

-In vertical integration, there is a larger requirement of custom components and interfaces.
+There is a larger requirement for custom components and interfaces in vertical integration.
 The idea is to make the whole machinery work in a tightly integrated way.
-And, this can only be achieved if most of the components are custom build.
+And this can only be achieved if most of the components are custom built.

 Under horizontal integration, scaling is quick not just for the company but also for the competitors.
 This is because the acquisition helps the company to increase its size almost overnight.
 However, scaling potential is limited under vertical integration when compared to horizontal integration.